 7. Lake Cudgen & Cudgen Nature Reserve

 We just had a short stop here but if you’re prepared with the right gear – either a kayak or lots of mozzie repellant and walking boots, this looks like a beautiful area.
 I would have loved to get out onto the lake in a small kayak, the water was incredibly still.
 The morning was a little overcast early on but that only added to the mood and tranquillity here.

 8. Cudgen Creek

 Continuing south on the inland side of the road is another great kayaking area.
 If the tide is right, from the bridge you can spot a variety of birdlife on the sand island that appears in the middle, we saw egrets, spoonbill, a beach stone-curlew and pelicans amongst others.
 Also, don’t forget to look up, there’s an osprey nest on a power pylon platform, when we visited a week ago it had two fledgling chicks occasionally showing themselves to call in the parent birds but not yet ready to make the jump themselves.

 On the beachside of the road, the creek forms a tidal lagoon which makes a lovely safe swimming and water lounging spot.
 As the tide goes out you should take care with children swimming as it’s quite fast-moving as it heads into the ocean but the rest remains quite safe and several families were having a lot of fun floating down toward the bar on inner tubes.
 Across the lagoon (you’ll want your swimmers on to walk across) is the surf beach and still more golden sands.

 9. Hastings Point

 Walk along the beach or in the shallow sandy waters of Cudgera creek until the beach becomes rocky and you’ll see plenty of seabirds including possibly the rare little tern as you head towards to surf.
-Either clamber over the rocks checking out the rock pools or climb up onto the headlands for great views out to sea and of the beaches in either direction.
+Either clamber over the rocks to check out the rock pools or climb up onto the headlands for great views out to sea and of the beaches in either direction.